Shubham1965/Shubham1965.github.io/README.md

 ### About Me

 I'm a passionate Roboticist based in Aachen, Germany.
 Currently pursuing my Master’s in Robotic Systems Engineering at RWTH Aachen.
-My academic journey has equipped me with skills in Optimal Control, Reinforcement Learning, Applied Numerical Optimization, and more.
+My academic journey has equipped me with skills in Optimal Control, Reinforcement Learning, Applied Numerical Optimization, Computer Vision and more.

 ### 🔭 I’m currently working on ...